ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

    Finally, if impspec is omitted then all the entities exported by the specified module are imported, including all of the entities exported with qualified names.

-This constitutes a case of reinterpretation of existing code under the extended semantic.

 Import statements with/without 'qualified' keyword: indifference, mostly
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Considering import statements of the form::